 - Gain a solid grasp of the meaning of Halftime and how it fits into Jesuit education.

 A Stride Lead is a junior or senior leader interested in helping sophomore students "find their stride" and feel established at BC.
-Leads will join their small group of co-ed sophomores at four evening events, share their story during Stride Lead panels, and engage in weekly small group discussions.
+Leads will join their small group of co-ed sophomores at three evening events, share their story during Stride Lead panels, and engage in weekly small group discussions.

 Stride is a program specifically designed to help sophomores feel established at BC.